 Which brings us to our listing of a well-preserved one owner 2000 Derbi GPR50R.
 These were rare but official US imports and are titled as 49cc (scooters in most states) like the foreign versions.
 However, US spec bikes came straight from the factory with the larger EBE075 motors and can do 70+ mph.
 These are more like mini sport bikes.
 Light, simple, yet really trick little pocket-rockets with features you wouldn’t expect as twin-spar steel frame, Showa inverted fork, rising-rate-linked Showa mono shock, front and rear disc brakes with steel-braided lines, full fairing, oil-injection, electric start, and a six-speed transmission.
 What other 49cc bike looks like it could fit in with big bore Ducatis?

-Imperfections to note, there is a crack in the paint along the seam of the dummy tank.
+There is a crack in the paint along the seam of the dummy tank.
 There is also a small nick in the paint on the right side tail-piece, but the owner has spares of both tail sides and they’re already painted.